rhondabacher/RobotNeuralDiffPaper/README.md

 ### For instructions with screenshots see this page: https://github.com/rhondabacher/RobotSeq/blob/master/TrendyShinyInstructions.pdf

-1. Click on the folder "RDATA" above.
+1. Click on the folder "TrendyShiny" above.
 Then click on the dataset you want to view.
 Then click "Download".

-2. Assuming you have R installed already, type in:
+2. Assuming you have R installed already, type in the following to install Trendy:

 library(BiocManager)
 if (!requireNamespace("BiocManager", quietly=TRUE)) install.packages("BiocManager")
 BiocManager::install("Trendy")

-3. To run the Trendy Shiny App type in:
+3. To run the Trendy Shiny App, type in:

 library(Trendy)
 trendyShiny()